dzid26/StepperServoCAN/README.md

     platformio run
 ```
 - Upload firmware to the board by pressing Upload arrow at the status bar in VScode
-- Eeprom is not erased when flashing the firmware - any future calibration will not be lost
+- EEPROM is not erased when flashing the firmware - any future calibration will not be lost
-- Eeprom can be erased to factory state using ST-Link tool or in Platformio activity bar ServoCAN_dev -> Custom -> Erase Flash
+- EEPROM can be erased to factory state using ST-Link tool or in Platformio activity bar ServoCAN_dev -> Custom -> Erase Flash

 ### Configuration
 - In `firmware/src/BSP/actuator_config.c` set: